nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding an event
 Similar to adding a task, you can also add an event to the TaskBook<br>

-Format: `add EVENT_NAME [/desc DESCRIPTION] [/from START_DATE_TIME > END_DATE_TIME]` <br>
+Format: `add EVENT_NAME /from START_DATE_TIME [> END_DATE_TIME] [/desc DESCRIPTION]` <br>

-> With the exception of `EVENT_NAME`, all other parameters are optional.
+> With the exception of `EVENT_NAME` and `START_DATE_TIME`, all other parameters are optional.
 The order of parameters are not fixed.
 > `START_DATE_TIME` and `END_DATE_TIME` can be entered in natural language.
 > For date, entering words like today, tomorrow and day after are recognised.
-> For time, entering 7pm, 0700 or 19.00 are recognised.
+> For time, entering 7pm, 1900 or 19.00 are recognised.
+> If no time is entered, it is assumed to start at 00:00 hours.
-> If no time is entered, it is assumed to start at 00:00 hours and end at 23:59 hours.
+> If no end time is entered, it is assumed to end at 23:59 hours.
-> If only one date parameter is given after “/from”, the start and end dates will be the same, the default timing will be set 1 hour apart.
+> If `END_DATE_TIME` is not provided, the start and end dates will be the same, the default timing will be set 1 hour apart.

 Examples:
 * `add CS2103 Exam /desc final examination @ MPSH3 /from today 4pm > 6pm` <br>